Lillian1070/showcase_sql_5/README.md

 # [SQL] Counting Word Occurrences in Drafts

-This is a practice from [StrataScratch](https://platform.stratascratch.com/coding/9817-find-the-number-of-times-each-word-appears-in-drafts?code_type=3).
+_This SQL practice is based on a problem from [StrataScratch](https://platform.stratascratch.com/coding/9817-find-the-number-of-times-each-word-appears-in-drafts?code_type=3), used here for personal learning and educational purposes._

 - **Objective**: This query counts how many times each word appears in the `contents` field of the `google_file_store` table.
 - **Practice Purpose**: Self-learning and reinforcement of SQL techniques such as data cleaning, aggregation, joins, subqueries, and window functions.